RADar-AZDelta/Rabbit-in-a-Blender/README.md

 Introduction
 ========
-**Rabbit in a Blender** is an ETL pipeline to transform your EMP data to OMOP.
+**Rabbit in a Blender** is an ETL pipeline to transform your EHR data to OMOP.